akim67212/My-Cybersecurity-Portfolio/Apply filters to SQL queries/Apply filters to SQL queries.md

 ![lab1](https://github.com/user-attachments/assets/3fd38e5c-5169-4ba2-b5e6-74afae05e2b1)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 This query filters for failed login attempts that occurred after 18:00.
-First, I started by selecting all data from the log\_in\_attempts table.
-Then, I used a WHERE clause with an AND operator to filter my results to output only login attempts that occurred after 18:00 and were unsuccessful.
-The first condition is login\_time \> '18:00', which filters for the login attempts that occurred after 18:00.
-The second condition is success \= 0, which filters for the failed login attempts.
+First, I started by selecting all data from the <mark>log\_in\_attempts</mark> table.
+Then, I used a <mark>WHERE</mark> clause with an <marm>AND</mark> operator to filter my results to output only login attempts that occurred after 18:00 and were unsuccessful.
+The first condition is <mark>login\_time \> '18:00'</mark>, which filters for the login attempts that occurred after 18:00.
+The second condition is <mark>success \= 0</mark>, which filters for the failed login attempts.

 ##